sbinaloa-ford/weatherComparator/weather/README.md

 For reporting, go to target folder, see html , json or xml reporting.
 Open the html report in browser

-Also to check for any other city , you need to go to com.automation.resoucres folder and update the city name in json If you want to run for multiple cities, then you can go for scenario_outline and need to tweak  little bit
+Also to check for any other city , you need to go to com.automation.weather.resoucres folder and update the city name in json If you want to run for multiple cities, then you can go for scenario_outline and need to tweak  little bit